mawrkus/pull-request-review-guide/README.md

 Try not to be vague.
 Even if your comment seems straightforward, it might be interpreted by the author in a very different way.
 Clarity dissipes doubts and keep to the point.

 Whenever possible, add a link to relevant documentation, a blog post on the topic, a GitHub repository, etc. to support your comment.

+## Interactions

+### 1

+> Alan:
+> Please dont do this, you are actually creating a layer that the application does not require, and don't say that is temporary, because it isn't
+>
+> Billy:
+> I don't understand
+>
+> Alan:
+> That you don't need the copy-paste that you are doing
+>
+> Billy:
+> Let’s talk, your comment does not help me understand.

+### 2

+> Jamie:
+> Do we really need this?
+I don’t see the gain
+>
+> Billy:
+> It’s a polyfill used in lazyLoad.js
+>
+> Jamie:
+> Yes I got that, but why not importing there instead of here… I know that the import is not executed always in lazyload.js, but I see it weird..
+Maybe a require() instead?
+>
+> Billy:
+> Good point, I don’t know actually!
+> I’ll make some tests.

+### 3

+> Alan:
+> Maybe it is time to stop the tradition of providing all the arguments as props

+### 4

+> Alan
+> I'm not sure if it's a good idea to return to this, it's a screenshot from project X
+>
+> Billy
+> It’s not human-friendly indeed.
+But do we need human-friendly?
+>
+> Alan
+> Yes
+>
+> Jamie
+> Do you know why?

+### 5

+> Evan
+> Do you want to keep this line?

 ## Profiles